oils-for-unix/oils/doc/language-influences.md

      p 3  # prints 6

-But this is mostly superficial: Oil isn't homoiconic like Tcl is, and has a detailed syntax.
+But this is mostly superficial: YSH isn't homoiconic like Tcl is, and has a detailed syntax.
 It intentionally avoids dynamic parsing.

 However, [Data Definition and Code Generation in Tcl (PDF)][config-tcl] shows